As you write your book or chapter

 • Screenshots or images of tables/boxes that cannot be edited or manipulated will not be accepted.

-3. They must be numbered consecutively within chapters and referred to within the text as Table 2.3, Box 4.1 etc.
+5. Number them consecutively within chapters and refer to within the text as Table 2.3, etc.

 • This is our house style and we will amend your numbering to match this style.

-• We advise use of bold or italic to highlight different key areas in table text, and avoid highlighting the whole cell/row/column as this can look cluttered or be difficult to read
+We advise use of bold or italic to highlight different key areas in table text, and avoid highlighting the whole cell/row/column as this can look cluttered and be difficult to read.

 Hyperlinks and Link-Rot